Freeways, New and Improved!

 Utah’s Citizen-Driven Managed Motorways “Shared Solution”

 In Utah, the State has proposed to build a new freeway in northwest Davis County as a relief-valve for congestion on I-15.
 While it would serve as a relief valve at peak hours, the new freeway is projected to get relatively little use as far as freeways in urban areas generally go, because it accesses comparatively little developable land.
 In the view of a group of concerned citizens, it would be too much to spend for an under-utilized freeway that would exacerbate sprawl, consume farmlands and wetlands, impact existing development, and make this bedroom county even more of an exporter to Salt Lake County.

 So in 2014, these citizens started developing a “Shared Solution” alternative which aimed to achieve similar reductions in delay and VMT in congestion, through many small projects that each share in a larger overall solution.
-They hired Metro Analytics to help them create project ideas, which included:
+They hired Urban Innovators to help them create project ideas, which included:

 Innovative Intersections to reduce arterial congestion;